lucasgarciadev22/DevOps/docker/apache-docker-compose-example/README.md

 2. Clone this repo :` git clone https://github.com/lucasgarciadev22/DevOps.git`
 3. In the repo directory apache-docker-compose-example you must install Docker Compose: `apt install docker-compose`
 4. Run the Docker Compose service from *docker-compose.yml* file : `docker-compose up -d`
-5. To test the web app copy the VM's public IP (local or in cloud) and run on your browser
+5. To test the web app, just copy the VM's public IP (local or in cloud) and run on your browser